 The subject believes that for each wrong answer, the learner was receiving actual electric shocks, though in reality there were no such punishments.
 Being separated from the subject, the confederate set up a tape recorder integrated with the electro-shock generator, which played pre-recorded sounds for each shock level.
 The experiments began in July 1961, three months after the start of the trial of German Nazi war criminal Adolf Eichmann in Jerusalem.

 The experiment was conducted at Stanford University from August 14–20, 1971, by a team of researchers led by psychology professor Philip Zimbardo.
 It was funded by the US Office of Naval Research and was of interest to both the US Navy and Marine Corps as an investigation into the causes of conflict between military guards and prisoners.
-Twenty-four male students out of seventy-five were selected to take on randomly assigned roles of prisoners and guards are the chief cause of abusive behavior in prison.
+Goals and methods Zimbardo and his team aimed to test the hypothesis that the inherent personality traits of prisoners and guards are the chief cause of abusive behavior in prison.
 Participants were recruited and told they would participate in a two-week prison simulation.

 The experiment was conducted in the basement of Jordan Hall (Stanford's psychology building).
 The researchers held an orientation session for guards the day before the experiment, during which they instructed them not to physically harm the prisoners.